 Using an incompatible or damaged pouch can lead to a failed sterilization cycle, potentially damaging expensive instruments and creating a significant patient safety risk.
 A robust infection control protocol, which includes reliable pouches and protective supplies from lines like MacSafe, is the bedrock of patient trust.
 It shows your commitment to providing the highest standard of care.

-Meet CDC and FDA Compliance Standards
+Meeting CDC and FDA Compliance with Ease

 Using sterilization pouches isn't just a clinical best practice—it's a professional requirement.
 The Centers for Disease Control and Prevention (CDC) outlines specific guidelines for instrument processing in dental settings, and using FDA-cleared pouches is a critical part of meeting these standards.
 The FDA classifies sterilization pouches as Class II medical devices, meaning they must be proven to be safe and effective for their intended use.